jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - TCP/IP is the name of IETF's four-layer networking model, and its protocol stack; the four layers are: link (physical), internet (network-to-network), transport (channels for connection/connectionless data exchange) and application (where apps make use of network services)
     - IP provides the foundation for other protocols to be able to communicate; IP itself is a connectionless protocol
     - IPv4: dominant protocol that operates at layer 3; IP is responsible for addressing packets, using 32-bit addresses
-    - IPv6: modernization of IPv4, uses 128-bit (16-byte) addresses, supporting 2^128 total addresses
+    - IPv6: modernization of IPv4, uses 128-bit (16-byte) addresses, supporting 2^128 total addresses; makes IPSec mandatory
     - TCP or UDP is used to communicate over IP
     - **IP Subnetting**: method used to divide a large network into smaller, manageable pieces, called subnets
       - IP addresses: like a street address that identifies a device on a network in two parts:
         - network: identifies the "neighborhood" or network of the device
         - host: specifies the device (or "house") in that neighborhood
-      - subnet masK: tool to divide the IP address into its network and host parts; e.g. 192.168.1.15 with subnet mast of 255.255.255.0 tells us that 192.168.1 is the network, and 15 is the host or device part
+      - subnet mask: tool to divide the IP address into its network and host parts; e.g. 192.168.1.15 with subnet mast of 255.255.255.0 tells us that 192.168.1 is the network, and 15 is the host or device part
     - **CIDR notation**: a compact way of representing IP addresses and their associated network masks
       - example: 192.168.1.0/24
         - consists of two parts: